Causalcoding/Subject_syllabus/07_Machine_Learning_Fundamentals.md

 15. **Scenario: You need a model for a spam-filtering system with millions of emails and a strict 5 ms latency budget per prediction.
 Rank Naive Bayes, KNN, and kernel SVM for this use case and justify.**
     Answer: Naive Bayes is the best fit — training is a single pass of counting (very fast, can retrain frequently on streaming data), and prediction is $O(d)$ (just a sum over feature log-probabilities), easily meeting tight latency budgets, and it has a long, proven track record for text classification.
 KNN is poor here — prediction requires scanning/searching a huge training set per query, and with millions of emails/high-dimensional bag-of-words features, this is both slow and hurt by the curse of dimensionality.
 Kernel SVM is also poor for latency — prediction cost scales with the number of support vectors, and both training and serving are heavier than Naive Bayes; a *linear* SVM would be more competitive but still generally not faster than Naive Bayes at this scale.

+16. **Explain the perceptron convergence theorem, and what happens if you run the perceptron algorithm on data that isn't linearly separable?**
+    Answer: If the data is linearly separable with margin $\gamma$ (the distance from the closest point to some true separating hyperplane) and all feature vectors satisfy $\|x_i\|\le R$, Novikoff's theorem guarantees the perceptron makes at most $(R/\gamma)^2$ mistakes (weight updates) before it converges to a hyperplane that separates the data perfectly — a finite bound independent of $n$ or $d$.
+If the data is not linearly separable, no such hyperplane exists, so the algorithm never stops making mistakes — weights oscillate indefinitely rather than converging, which is why non-separable/noisy data requires either a margin-tolerant method (soft-margin SVM), a probabilistic method (logistic regression), or perceptron variants like the pocket algorithm (keep the best-performing weight vector seen so far).

+17. **What is the key mathematical difference between the perceptron's loss and SVM's hinge loss, and what behavioral difference does it cause?**
+    Answer: Perceptron loss is $\max(0, -y(w^Tx+b))$ — exactly zero the instant a point is on the correct side of the boundary, regardless of how close it is.
+Hinge loss is $\max(0, 1-y(w^Tx+b))$ — it remains positive (and keeps contributing gradient) until a point is correctly classified with margin *at least 1*, not just margin 0.
+This means the perceptron will happily settle on any separating hyperplane, even one that passes uncomfortably close to some points, while SVM's hinge loss keeps pushing the boundary until it maximizes the margin, producing a solution that generalizes better to unseen points near the boundary.

+18. **Derive why LDA's decision boundary is linear while QDA's is quadratic.**
+    Answer: Both derive discriminant functions from Bayes' rule with Gaussian class-conditional densities: $\delta_k(x) = -\frac12\ln|\Sigma_k| - \frac12(x-\mu_k)^T\Sigma_k^{-1}(x-\mu_k) + \ln\pi_k$.
+Expanding the quadratic form gives a term $-\frac12x^T\Sigma_k^{-1}x$ that depends on $x$ quadratically.
+In QDA, each class has its own $\Sigma_k$, so this quadratic-in-$x$ term differs between classes and survives when you compare $\delta_j(x)-\delta_k(x)$, producing a quadratic decision boundary.
+In LDA, all classes share the same $\Sigma$, so the $-\frac12x^T\Sigma^{-1}x$ term is identical across every class's discriminant function and exactly cancels when comparing any two classes — only the linear-in-$x$ terms ($x^T\Sigma^{-1}\mu_k$) and constants remain, giving a linear boundary.

+19. **How does LDA used as a dimensionality-reduction technique differ from PCA, and what's the maximum number of components each can produce?**
+    Answer: PCA is unsupervised — it finds directions that maximize total variance in the data, completely ignoring class labels, and can produce up to $\min(n,d)$ components.
+LDA (Fisher's LDA) is supervised — it uses class labels to find directions maximizing the ratio of between-class scatter to within-class scatter ($w^TS_Bw / w^TS_Ww$), explicitly optimizing for class separability rather than raw variance.
+Because the between-class scatter matrix $S_B$ has rank at most $K-1$ for $K$ classes, LDA can produce at most $K-1$ meaningful discriminant directions, regardless of $d$ — e.g., a 3-class problem can be losslessly (for separability purposes) projected to at most 2 dimensions.

+20. **When would you prefer QDA over LDA, and what's the main risk of doing so?**
+    Answer: Prefer QDA when you have good reason to believe classes genuinely have different covariance structures (e.g., one class is tightly clustered, another is diffusely spread) and you have enough data per class to estimate each full covariance matrix reliably.
+The main risk is that QDA has far more parameters ($K$ separate $d\times d$ covariance matrices vs. LDA's single shared one) — with limited data per class or high dimensionality, these covariance estimates become noisy/unstable, and QDA's added flexibility turns into overfitting (high variance) rather than a genuine accuracy gain; in that regime LDA's shared-covariance assumption acts as a regularizer.

+21. **Compare One-vs-Rest and One-vs-One for multiclass SVM, and explain why sklearn's `SVC` defaults to OvO while `LinearSVC` defaults to OvR.**
+    Answer: OvR trains $K$ binary classifiers on the full (relabeled) dataset each; OvO trains $\binom{K}{2}$ classifiers, each on only the two relevant classes' data.
+For kernel SVM specifically, each pairwise problem in OvO tends to be simpler/more cleanly separable than a "one class vs. all others combined" problem, and each classifier trains on a smaller subset — since kernel SVM training scales roughly $O(n^2)$-$O(n^3)$, many small pairwise problems can actually be cheaper and more accurate than $K$ large one-vs-rest problems, which is why `SVC` defaults to OvO. `LinearSVC` uses a different, much more scalable linear solver where OvR's $O(K)$ classifiers trained on the full data is already cheap, so there's less incentive to pay OvO's $O(K^2)$ classifier-count cost.

+22. **Scenario: you're building a 50-class product-categorization classifier using kernel SVM as the base model, and training time is becoming a bottleneck.
+How would multiclass strategy choice affect this, and what would you try?**
+    Answer: With $K=50$, OvO requires $\binom{50}{2}=1225$ pairwise classifiers — even though each is cheap individually (small, balanced sub-datasets), the sheer count can dominate wall-clock time, especially with per-classifier overhead.
+OvR requires only 50 classifiers but each trains on the full (highly imbalanced, 1-vs-49) dataset, which is slower per classifier for kernel SVM.
+Practical fixes: switch to a linear SVM (`LinearSVC`, OvR by default, scales far better with $n$) if the classes are roughly linearly separable in the given feature space, use a native multiclass model instead (softmax logistic regression, gradient boosting) to avoid the decomposition overhead entirely, or use kernel approximations (Nystroem/random Fourier features) to make a linear solver approximate an RBF kernel at much lower cost.

+23. **A colleague argues Naive Bayes and LDA are "basically the same idea."
+What's actually shared between them, and what's the key structural difference?**
+    Answer: Both are generative classifiers — they model $P(x\mid y)$ and apply Bayes' rule to get $P(y\mid x)$, rather than modeling $P(y\mid x)$ directly (unlike logistic regression).
+The key structural difference is the independence/covariance assumption: Naive Bayes assumes each feature is conditionally independent given the class (effectively a diagonal covariance with no cross-feature terms, and any per-feature distribution — Gaussian, multinomial, Bernoulli), while LDA assumes a full multivariate Gaussian per class with a *shared* (but not diagonal) covariance matrix across classes, explicitly modeling feature correlations.
+Gaussian Naive Bayes is, in fact, a restricted special case of LDA/QDA where the shared or class-specific covariance matrix is forced to be diagonal.

 ---